A family may receive one moving voucher per year. Vouchers may be requested on Tuesdays or Thursdays at 10 a.m. or 3 p.m.

 There is a time limit of 120 days to go under contract in a new unit.
 Reasonable accommodation requests will be evaluated on a case-by-case basis if more time is needed.

 Participants can move after the unit passes the HQS inspection, the landlord accepts the proposed contract rent, and a move-in-date is approved by the HCVP.
 No HAP will be paid by the HCVP for rental of the unit prior to the approved move-in-date.
 Participants should move into their new unit no more than 5 days after the move-in-date approved by the HCVP.

 How long does it take for units to be approved?

 Once the RFTA is submitted, the approval process generally takes 30-45 days to complete.
 This process includes checking for foreclosure action, inspecting the unit, and performing the rent determination.

 What happens if either the owner or participant no longer wants to rent the unit?

 If a move-in-date has not been approved by the HCVP, the participant or owner may cancel the RFTA at any time and the participant will be given new moving papers.
 If either party wishes to cancel after the move-in-date has been approved, the HCVP must be notified in writing within 14 days.

 If the participant does not obtain the keys to the new unit within 5 days of the effective date of the HAP contract, the HCVP may terminate the contract.
 Failure to notify the HCVP may cause the participant to be proposed for termination from the voucher program.

 When does the participant have to be out of their former unit?

-Participants must ensure that all personal belongings are moved out of their former housing unit as soon as possible.
-Participants will be responsible for the total contract rent of their previous unit if all belongings are not moved out by the end of the month in which the move-in-date for the new housing unit is scheduled.
+Participants must ensure that all personal belongings are moved out of their former housing unit, and keys returned, as soon as possible.
+Participants will be responsible for the total contract rent of their previous unit if all belongings are not moved out, and keys returned, by the end of the month in which the move-in date for the new housing is scheduled.